tatiendat21/SFPDcrimeincidents/README.md

-# Mini project - analysing Sanfrancisco Crime Incidents from 2011 to 2017 by using BigQuery SQL
+# Mini project - analysing San Francisco Crime Incidents from 2011 to 2017 by using BigQuery SQL

-Hi, welcome to my mini-project to analyse Sanfrancisco Crime Incidents.
+Hi, welcome to my mini-project to analyse San Francisco Crime Incidents.

-The data is extracted from City and County of Sanfrancisco - Sanfrancisco Police Department reports - publicly available on BigQuery.
+The data is extracted from City and County of San Francisco - San Francisco Police Department reports - publicly available on BigQuery.

 ## 1) Objective questions